Golfer’s Elbow Medial epicondylitis

 Danielle R. Steilen-Matias, MMS, PA-C

 By far the most common cause of golfer’s elbow is overuse of the muscles that are attached to the bone at the elbow.
 Any action that places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will tend to strain and overwork those muscles.
-This injury is not only common is golfers but in the workplace as well.

-- medial epicondylitis is often manifested in a professional or in a sport context leading to repetitive wrist movements.
+- Medial epicondylitis is often manifested in a professional or in a sport context leading to repetitive wrist movements.

 - The diagnosis is primarily made by a doctor during an examination.
 Additional tests such as X-ray or MRI are indicated when the doctor cannot isolate medial epicondylitis as the problem and is searching for differential diagnoses.